 Space in the Austin Convention Center (11B, level 4) and JW Marriott (207, level 2) has been reserved to allow speakers to run through their audiovisual presentations before their sessions.
 Those who have computer presentations are strongly encouraged to pretest their presentations in the speaker ready room during convention hours.
 Please contact Deirdre Henry (firstname.lastname@example.org) with audiovisual questions.
 Requests for audiovisual equipment were due 1 April; we are unable to accommodate late requests.

 We encourage attendees to tweet sessions using the convention hashtag (#mla16) and session hashtags (e.g., #S440).

 “Who’s Here” Directory

-The MLA is providing free wireless Internet access in the meeting rooms and public areas of the Sheraton Boston and in the Hynes Convention Center.
+The MLA is providing free wireless Internet access in the meeting rooms and public areas of the Austin Convention Center, JW Marriott, and Hilton Austin.

 Job Information Center

 The MLA Job Information Center (Governor’s Ballroom, level 4, Hilton Austin) will be open on 7 January from 8:00 a.m. to 7:00 p.m., on 8 and 9 January from 8:00 a.m. to 6:00 p.m., and on 10 January from 8:00 a.m. to 12:00 noon.